DealHub CPQ vs. CloudSense CPQ

 Support Features & Resources for Each Solution

-At DealHub, thorough customer support begins with onboarding and lasts as long as a customer does business with the company.
-Its team of experts assists new customers in setting up and integrating and educates sales reps and managers on using it efficiently.
+At DealHub, thorough customer support begins with onboarding and implementation.
+Its team of experts assists new customers in setting up and integrating the solution and educates sales reps and managers on using it efficiently.
 Continued support post-purchase drives software adoption and minimizes the chances of any problems arising after implementation.

-CloudSense’s software functions seem more varied, but it is a specialized tool at its core.
+CloudSense is a specialized tool.
 With extensive experience in telecommunications, media, and utilities, its in-house professionals are experts at CPQ implementation in these domains.
 CloudSense also offers customer support and training to help its customers get the most out of its software.

 Pricing